 Due Diligence Self Assessment

 The self assessment guide below list key aspects of "due diligence" with respect to work health and safety.
 It is intended to be used by those who are in positions providing strategic leadership, direction, control and oversight in terms of influencing the implementation of the UWA Work Health and Safety Policy.
-Senate, Senior Executive, Deans and Directors need to be able to assess their own knowledge of the status of work health and safety within their areas of accountability.
+Senate, Senior Executive, Heads of School, Directors and Associate Directors need to be able to assess their own knowledge of the status of work health and safety within their areas of accountability.